China widens drug industry probe, visits Belgium's UCB

 The SAIC is one of China's main three anti-trust regulators in charge of market supervision.

-China on Monday accused GSK of transferring up to 3 billion yuan (320 million pounds) to 700 travel agencies and consultancies to facilitate bribes - an allegation Britain's top drugmaker said it was deeply concerned about and which it called "shameful".
+China on Monday accused GSK of transferring up to 3 billion yuan ($489 million) to 700 travel agencies and consultancies to facilitate bribes - an allegation Britain's top drugmaker said it was deeply concerned about and which it called "shameful".

-The official Xinhua news agency said on Thursday that authorities in Shanghai had suspended the business of the Shanghai Linjiang International Travel Agency, one of the businesses linked to GSK.

 The tough Chinese action against GSK, including the detention of four senior Chinese executives and a ban on a top British executive leaving the country, has sent a chill through the wider pharmaceutical sector.